 It is often the case that those accused of RICO violations also face civil charges in addition to criminal charges.
 If someone has claims to be injured or harmed due to your alleged violation under RICO, then they can seek damages by filing a civil action.
 There is no limit on the amount of damages that can be sought from those convicted of RICO violations.

 Racketeering Charges in Pennsylvania

 While many racketeering charges are handled at the federal level, Pennsylvania’s Corrupt Organizations Act (COA) is the basis for state racketeering charges.
 Like RICO offenses, when the state suspects a pattern of criminal activity, they can indict a suspect on racketeering charges at the state level.
 Some racketeering crimes on the state level include fraud, theft, drug trafficking, loan shark activity, gambling, kidnapping and human trafficking.
 COA violations are first-degree felonies, punishable by up to 20 years incarceration and a fine of $25,000.

 The prosecution has to prove their case against you beyond a reasonable doubt.
-There are many defenses to racketeering that may apply in your case, such as entrapment by federal or state investigators, or lack of evidentiary support to prove a pattern of criminal activity existed in order to bring about your charges in the first place.
-Working with a federal crimes attorney who understands the nuances of this type of charge is important to a successful defense and good outcome.
+There are many defenses to racketeering that may apply in your cases, such as entrapment by federal or state investigators, or lack of evidentiary support to prove a pattern of criminal activity existed in order to bring about your charges in the first place.
+Working with a federal crime attorney who understands the nuances of this type of charge is important to a successful defense and good outcome.